shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-07-29-connecting-solr-to-database.md

 {% endhighlight %}

-In solrconfig.xml you need to declare the config file location which holds the database connection settings and query.In my case i am naming it as __data-config.xml__ .You can define this in solrconfig.xml using:
+In solrconfig.xml you need to declare the config file location which holds the database connection settings and query.
+In my case i am naming it as __data-config.xml__ .
+You can define this in solrconfig.xml using:

 {% highlight ruby %}